NancyFx/Nancy.Bootstrappers.Windsor/readme.md

 When Nancy detects that the `WindsorNancyBootstrapper` type is available in the AppDomain of your application, it will assume you want to use it, rather than the default one.

-The easiest way to get the latest version of `WindsorNancyBootstrapper` into your application is to install the `Nancy.Boostrappers.StructureMap` nuget.
+The easiest way to get the latest version of `WindsorNancyBootstrapper` into your application is to install the `Nancy.Boostrappers.Windsor` nuget.

 ### Customizing